tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Watchful Eye

+The living eyeball mounted in the boss of this round shield watches vigilantly for hidden foes and dangers.
+You gain a +4 bonus to skill checks to avoid being ambushed or surprised.
+In combat, the eye seems to look pleadingly at any foe who’s strong enough to shatter your shield, as if hoping to be released from its unnatural state.

+**Quirk:** Always watching people.
+You sleep with your eyes open.

+>_Note:_ Hey, I know that… eye. -Grunbolt, dwarven adventurer

+---

 ## Staff

 A staff counts as both a wand (arcane spells) and a symbol (divine spells).
 Staffs are champion or epic items only.
 Epic staffs don't like to be around lesser staffs, and do not abide wands.